tenaabebaw/ShapeTool-SOAP/README.md

 - Triangle
 - Parallelogram

-The project follows a **contract-first approach**, where the XML Schema (XSD) is designed before implementing the service logic.
+The project follows a "contract-first approach", where the XML Schema (XSD) is designed before implementing the service logic.

 ---